purcell/envrc/README.md

   that happens quite a lot.

-* `direnv` updates are not automatic. `direnv.el` re-executes `direnv` when switching between buffers, whereas `envrc-mode` caches the environment until the user refreshes it explicitly with `envrc-reload`.
+* `direnv` updates are not automatic. `direnv.el` re-executes `direnv` when switching between buffers that visit files in different directories, whereas `envrc-mode` caches the environment until the user refreshes it explicitly with `envrc-reload`.

 I hope that these will be worthwhile, since my ultimate goal is to integrate with `lorri`, a daemon which re-builds Nix projects